MrRedness/MrRedness/README.md

 - Frontend Development: Flutter/Dart, Java (+JavaFX), Javascript, HTML/CSS

 ### Recent Work
-- I recently finished the HackGT hackathon building a live and seemless tool for notetaking and making reminders from real conversations.
+- I recently finished the HackGT hackathon building a live and seamless tool for notetaking and making reminders from real conversations.
 - I'm currently working on a Personal Finance app for CS2340, with collaborative goal tracking and a chatbot for intuitive use.

 <!-- ####    🔭 I’m currently working on an android app for CS2340 -->